public class ColumnDataClassifier extends java.lang.Object

 public Datum<java.lang.String,java.lang.String> makeDatumFromStrings(java.lang.String strings)

-strings- The elements that features a made from (the tab-split columns of a TSV file)
+strings- The elements that features are made from (the columns of a TSV/CSV file)

 public GeneralDataset<java.lang.String,java.lang.String> readTrainingExamples(java.lang.String fileName)